Josephinepark/Studio-Project/README.md

 - Five or more images assigned to each dropdown selection.
 - Applying cracked or blurry filters to each image.
 <br>
 My creative outcome does not involve actual glitches occurring; instead, it visually represents the essence of a glitch.
 I refined my approach based on selected artworks and readings.
 Specifically, Rosa Menkman’s A Vernacular of File Formats inspired me, as it intentionally introduces file corruption to create art.
-However, my approach differs: rather than inducing real glitches, I simulate the appearance of glitches through visual representation.
+However, my approach differs: rather than inducing real glitches, I simulate the appearance of glitches through visual outcome.
 <br>
 <br>